DeepGini: Prioritizing Massive Tests to Enhance the Robustness of Deep Neural Networks: Introduction

-To alleviate the test data labeling cost and the problems forementioned, in this paper, we design DeepGini, a test prioritization technique, specifically for DNN-based systems.
-We prioritize tests based on a statistical perspective in which the problem of measuring the likelihood of misclassification is transformed to the problem of measuring the purity of a set.
-Such a transformation actually follows the very spirit of Gini impurity~\cite{quinlan1986induction}, which inspires us to propose a metric called DeepGini to measure the likelihood of misclassification.
-Intuitively, a test is likely to be misclassified if the DNN outputs similar probabilities for each class.
+To overcome the aforementioned problems and effectively improve the DNN quality, in this paper, we propose a test prioritization technique called DeepGini, especially for image-classification DNNs.
+DeepGini does not prioritize tests as conventional coverage-based approaches but is based on a statistical perspective of DNN.
+Such a statistical perspective allows us to reduce the problem of measuring misclassification probability to the problem of measuring set impurity~\cite{quinlan1986induction}.
+Intuitively, a test is likely to be misclassified by a DNN if the DNN outputs similar probabilities for each class.
 Thus, this metric yields the maximum value when DNN outputs the same probability for each class.
 For example, if a DNN outputs a vector $\langle 0.5, 0.5 \rangle$, it means that the DNN is not confident about its classification because the test has the same probability (i.e., $0.5$) to be classified into the two classes.
 In this case, the DNN is more likely to make mistakes.
 In contrast, if the DNN outputs $\langle 0.9, 0.1 \rangle$, it implies that the DNN is confident that the test should be classified into the first class.
-Compared to the coverage-based approaches, our approach at least has the following advantages: \begin{itemize} \item Tests are more distinguishable using our metric than existing coverage criteria.
+Compared to the coverage-based approaches, DeepGini has the following advantages: \begin{itemize} \item Tests are more distinguishable using our metric than existing neuron coverage criteria.
 This is because it is not likely that different tests have the same output vector but tests usually have the same coverage rate as discussed above.

 \item It is not necessary for us to record a great deal of intermediate information to compute coverage rate.
 We prioritize tests only based on the output vector of a DNN.
 Since it is not necessary for us to understand the internal structure of a DNN, our approach is much easier to use.
 Meanwhile, it is also more secure because we do not need to look into a DNN and, thus, sensitive information in a DNN is protected.